kottans/mock-repo/README.md

 ----------

 Hi guys!!!
-I am begginer in programming world!
+I am beginner in programming world!
 This is my first pull-request.

 ----------